cloudknit-io/cloudknit/README.md

 > *Note: We are not a big fan of using Pipeline and Declarative together as Pipeline to us means a sequence of steps which is conflicts with what Declarative means.*

 Environment as Code (EaC) is an abstraction over Cloud-native tools that provides a declarative way of defining an entire Environment.
-It has a Control Plane that manages the state of the environment, including relationships between various resources, and Detects Drift, and does Reconciliation.
+It has a Control Plane that manages the state of the environment, including resource dependencies, and drift detection and reconciliation.

 ![Where CloudKnit connects with existing tools](/assets/images/existing-tools.png) *<center>Diagram 1: Where does CloudKnit fit in with existing tools</center>*

 ## Why we built CloudKnit

-There are tools today that allow us to manage cloud environments but as the environments become more complex and teams look for advanced use cases like visualizing environments, replicating environments, promoting changes across environments, blue/green deployments, etc., existing tools fall short.
+There are tools today that allow us to manage cloud environments but as the environments become more complex and teams look for advanced use cases, existing tools can fall short.
 This causes some teams to build and maintain in-house solutions.

-We want to make it easy for DevOps and Platform Engineering teams to manage complex environments, get to advanced cases, and to gain a competitive advantage.
+We want to make it easy for DevOps and Platform Engineering teams to manage complex environments.
+Existing cloud-native tools like Terraform, Pulumi, Helm, ArgoCD, etc. on their own can be great at managing individual components within an environment or automating simple environments.

-Existing cloud-native tools like Terraform, Pulumi, Helm, ArgoCD, etc. on their own are great at managing individual components within an environment or automating simple environments, but if you want an environment like the one below (Diagram 2) with Infrastructure resources and cloud-native applications, your options are:
+However an environment like the one below (Diagram 2) with Infrastructure resources and cloud-native applications requires a different solution.
+Currently you have two main approaches:

 ### Option 1: Monolith Infrastructure as Code & Application Deployment